markcallen/cache-cleaner/PRD.md

 - Before executing commands, the app checks if required tools (specified in `tools` array) are installed
 - If a tool is missing, a warning is shown with installation guidance
 - Installation commands default to `brew install` if Homebrew is available
-- Version checking: If a version is specified, the app verifies the tool meets the minimum version requirement
+- Version checking: When a version is specified, the app performs a basic `--version` contains check to verify presence; it does not perform full semantic version comparison
 - Commands are marked as "not found" when their prerequisite tools are missing
 - Custom path checking: If `checkPath` is specified, the app checks for the existence of that file instead of using PATH lookup
 - Tool status is displayed with ✓ for installed tools and ✗ for missing tools